The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In due course, the schedule can form the basis of the Estate Account at date of death as presented in the final Estate Accounts.
 As work progresses, values can be entered and amended; queries noted and resolved.
 The schedule can be constructed with a proforma inheritance tax calculation so that total values and the expected tax liability can be monitored.

 When you are satisfied that the valuation of the estate is as complete as practically possible within the time limits, you can transfer the information to the forms to be submitted.
 The deadline for submitting the account is 12 months from the date of death.
-However, given that the time limit for
+However, given that the time limit for paying the tax is six months from the date of death, it is advisable to aim at completing the account within that time frame.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.